 Conversely, professional services firms cultivate more collaborative relationships, embedding themselves in the client’s extended team.

-This strategy builds trust and enables for a deeper understanding of the client’s business, helping to provide tailored support continuously.
+This strategy builds trust and enables a deeper understanding of the client’s business, helping to provide tailored support continuously.

 4. Expertise and Specialization